aws-samples/eks-workshop-v2/website/docs/observability/logging/cluster-logging/Enable_EKS_logging.md

 sidebar_position: 30
 ---

 So that we have some data to look at in subsequent sections control plane logging was enabled when the cluster was created.
-Lets take a look at the configuration in the EKS console:
+Let's take a look at the configuration in the EKS console:

 https://console.aws.amazon.com/eks/home#/clusters/eks-workshop?selectedTab=cluster-logging-tab